radiantearth/community-sprints/11052019-arlignton-va/prep-work/readme.md

 *Add your project or project idea here if you'd like people to help out during the sprint*

 * pygeoapi - https://pygeoapi.io/ (Tom/Angelos/Just/Francesco - what types of things would be good for people to work on?)
-  * Would like to flesh out and add more features to the postgres provider - Mary Bucknell
+  * Would like to flesh out and add more features to the postgres provider.
+Some things I have been thinking of: mapping column names to key names; ability to specify more complex queries for the collection rather than having to put a collection into a single table; can we add something like a count of features (right now I don't know of a way to get in a single query the number of items in a collection) - Mary Bucknell
 * Add yours

 ### Interested people